Thanks for your contribution.

 About the Project

-The City of Ballarat’s vision for Reconciliation is to promote unity, respect, and understanding by walking together with Traditional Owners and all First Nations people in our community toward Reconciliation.
-As a Council we are committed to taking tangible steps to genuinely walk together towards reconciliation.
+The City of Ballarat’s vision for Reconciliation is to promote unity, respect, and understanding by walking together with Traditional Owners and all First Nations peoples in our community toward Reconciliation.
+As a Council we commit to taking tangible steps to walk together towards reconciliation.

 A Reconciliation Action Plan focuses on actions for achieving the reconciliation vision.
-It focuses on strengthening relationships with Aboriginal and Torres Strait Islander people and piloting strategies for further reconciliation commitment.
-The draft Plan outlines our key commitments and actions for the next two years, building upon the foundations of previous Reconciliation Action Plans and ongoing reconciliation activities.
+It focuses on strengthening relationships with Aboriginal and Torres Strait Islander peoples and piloting strategies for further reconciliation commitment.
+The draft Plan outlined our key commitments and actions for the next two years, building upon the foundations of previous Reconciliation Action Plans and ongoing reconciliation activities.

-The draft Reconciliation Action Plan has been developed in collaboration with First Nations community members, key stakeholders and other community partners.
+The Council endorsed Reconciliation Action Plan has been developed in collaboration with First Nations community members, key stakeholders and other community partners.

 Reconciliation Pillars

-There are a number of ways you can engage with the Draft RAP that will inform our reconciliation activities and help us to shape a more inclusive and respectful future for everyone in our community.
+There were a number of ways community engaged with the Draft RAP have informed our reconciliation activities and help us to shape a more inclusive and respectful future for everyone in our community.

 Timeline